 For students accepted to a degree or certificate program, the PIN is assigned by a computer program, and the Advisement Center staff sends the student a letter notifying them of their PIN.
 This allows them initial access to their SIRS account, and they must then change the PIN to a number that they can remember and establish PIN hint security question.
 Students may also reset their PIN at the Registrar’s window or at the Help Desk if they have photo ID.

 The majority of our students are assigned to faculty advisors based upon their academic program.
 You can find out who your advisor is by checking your DegreeWorks audit in your SIRS account.
-If there is no advisor listed in your SIRS account or the advisor listed is incorrect, contact your academic center.
+If there is no advisor listed in your SIRS account or the advisor listed is incorrect, contact your academic department.

 Your advisor will help you to clarify your educational, career, and life goals as well as assist you in selecting the most appropriate courses to meet your needs.
 Both students and advisors have important roles and responsibilities in the advising process.
 Students use their DegreeWorks audit to verify that courses they schedule apply to their program, and see their advisor to learn about their academic pathway including selection of elective credits and transfer.
 For most students, the first semester schedule is made by the Advisement Department, and after that, students schedule their own courses based on conversations with their advisor.